richardrodgers/bagit/README.md

 is later used.
 If a stream is requested (as in the first example above), the temporary bag will be automatically deleted as soon as the reader stream is closed.
 This is very convenient when used to transport bags to a network service - no clean-up is required:

-    Inputstream tempStream = new Filler().payload(myPayload).toStream();
+    InputStream tempStream = new Filler().payload(myPayload).toStream();
     // consume stream
     tempStream.close();

 If a package or directory is requested from the Filler (as opposed to a stream), the bag directory or file returned will be deleted upon JVM exit only, which means that bag storage management could become an issue for a large number of files and/or a long-running JVM.
 Thus good practice would be to either: have the client copy the bag package/directory to a new location for long term preservation if desired, or timely client deletion of the package/directory so storage is not taxed.